elinsky/market-microstructure-ml/docs/deployment.md

 2. `lint` and `test` jobs run in parallel
 3. If both pass, `deploy` job runs
 4. Deploy job authenticates to GCP via Workload Identity Federation
+5. `gcloud functions deploy` deploys the snapshot expiration function
-5. `gcloud run deploy` builds and deploys the container
+6. `gcloud run deploy` builds and deploys the container
-6. Cloud Run performs zero-downtime rolling deployment
+7. Cloud Run performs zero-downtime rolling deployment

 On PRs, only `lint` and `test` run - no deployment.